mozilla/ichnaea/docs/rate_control.rst

 build-up of binary logs on the primary database, filling up the disk.
 It also delays changes to API keys, such as adding a key or changing requests limits, from being applied to the API.
 The primary database disk usage and the replica lag should be monitored to detect and prevent this problem.
+Mozilla was able to decrease replica lag to seconds by setting a larger ``innodb_log_file_size`` (125 MB to 2 GB).

 Updates from observations can cause the transaction history / undo logs to grow faster than the purge process can delete them.
 This causes the system log